BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

 \subsection{Charge bracket}

-As explained in section \ref{Holographic_WI}, the global Noether charges
+As explained in Section~\ref{Holographic_WI}, the global Noether charges

 are non-vanishing only when the ghosts $c^A_1$ are valued in the asymptotic symmetry algebra~$\mathfrak{asg}$.
-We refer to these particular ghost components as \textit{large ghosts}\footnote{Here we use the word ``large" in the sense of large gauge symmetry as defined in the introduction above~\eqref{Noether_corner_charge_classical}.} and we call them~$\C$.
-The structure of the asymptotic symmetry algebra $\mathfrak{asg}$ is then completely encoded in the action of the large BRST operator $s \equiv L_{V_\C}$ on the large ghosts.
-To see this, let us draw the parallel with the standard ghost number zero large gauge symmetry parameter $\lambda^A$, which might be field dependent and whose ghostification is $\C$.
-One has
+We refer to these particular ghost components as \textit{large ghosts}\footnote{Here we use the word ``large" in the sense of large gauge symmetry as explained in the Introduction above~\eqref{Noether_corner_charge_classical}.} and we call them~$\C$, with $q_\C \equiv q_{\text{cl}, \C}$.
+The structure of the asymptotic symmetry algebra $\mathfrak{asg}$ is then completely encoded in the nilpotent action of the large BRST operator $s\equiv L_{V_\C}$.\footnote{Note that the action of this $V_\C$ is no longer restricted to classical fields as in \eqref{def_linear_V_C}, nor is it linear in~$\C$.
+It is simply the full BRST vector field defined in \eqref{V_BRST_main}.
+The subscript $\C$ only serves to emphasize that this is the large BRST operator that enters the definition \eqref{V_BRST_main} for this vector field.} Indeed, the fact that the algebra closes is encoded in

-Here $\delta_{\lambda^A} $ generates the transformation \eqref{BRST_trans} on the classical fields $\phi^i$ where $c^A_1$ is replaced by $\lambda^A$.
-Notice that when one uses symmetry parameters rather than ghosts, a modified bracket $\llbracket \cdot , \cdot \rrbracket$ needs to be introduced to account for the possible classical field dependence of $\lambda^A$.
-It is defined as \cite{BMS/CFT,Barnich_BRST}